S2k22/Medical-Segmentation-Kvasir-Instrument/README.md

 ![image](https://github.com/user-attachments/assets/60359995-1114-4a38-a117-0f7f205af3d8)

 Not surprisingly but model with augmentation performed better than the one without it, with one exception.
 And across all 3 experiments models with Augmentation + a learning rate of 0.001 performed the best.
-The best model, out of the 3 presented, according to a test metrics were U-Net and the second best was FPN.
+The best model, out of the 3 presented, according to test metrics were U-Net and the second best was FPN.
-It is worth mentioning that in the first experiment with no augmentation and relatively high learning rate for this optimizer, U-net ++ outperformed the rest of the models.
+It is worth mentioning that in the first experiment with no augmentation and relatively high learning rate for this optimizer, U-NET ++ outperformed the rest of the models.
-If I have to make a suggestion why that happened then I would probably say because augmentation and high learning rate did not allow other models to get available variability and take advantage of high dimensionality, also more complex models(FPN) tend to overfit with no augmentation.
-Under this conditions nested skip connections might help the model explore a larger space of representations quickly and the aggressive learning rate forces rapid changes.
-But when the augmentation was applied and learning rates were tuned down it caused slower convergence and maybe an overfitted model more than before.
-In other words its complexity is a double-edged sword.
+If I have to make a suggestion why that happened then I would probably say that it was because augmentation and high learning rate did not allow other models to get available variability and take advantage of high dimensionality.
+Also, more complex models(FPN) tend to overfit with no augmentation.
+Under these conditions, nested skip connections might help the model explore a larger space of representations quickly and the aggressive learning rate forces rapid changes.
+But when the augmentation was applied and learning rates were tuned down, it caused slower convergence and maybe an overfitted model more than before.
+In other word,s its complexity is a double-edged sword.

 ## I will highlight the best models out of each experiment in this section